Book: The Happy Satanist

 Half autobiography and half manifesto on Modern Satanism, Lilith’s story is highly singular and deeply personal.
 More than anything, it’s a valuable insight into the practice–not just the theory–of Satanism; it’s one thing to nod along with such ideas on paper, but what happens when they finally make contact with reality?

-Note that this is intentionally the only book on our list written by an actual, practicing Satanist.The Happy Satanist references old Anton LaVey’s Satanic Bible more often than we’d probably prefer, but that was an important tool in the author’s personal journey–turns out a clock that stopped in 1969 really is right a few times a day.
+Note that this is intentionally the only book on our list written by an actual, practicing Satanist.The Happy Satanist references old Anton LaVey’s Satanic Bible more often than we ever would, but it was an important tool in the author’s personal journey–turns out a clock that stopped in 1969 really is right a few times a day.